pytorch/kineto/tb_plugin/README.md

       Memory events table shows the memory allocation and release event pairs.
 Definition of each field in the table:

-      * Operator: the immediate operator causing allocation from allocator.
+      * Operator: The immediate operator causing allocation from allocator.
+In pytorch, some operators such as `aten::empty` is widely used as an API for tensor creation, in this case, we show it as `<parent-op> (<op>)`.

       * Size: The allocated memory size.